Synopsys (NASDAQ:SNPS) Releases Q4 2022 Earnings Guidance

 Analysts Set New Price Targets

-In related news, insider John F. Runkel, Jr. sold 3,463 shares of the business’s stock in a transaction dated Tuesday, June 7th.
-The stock was sold at an average price of $330.00, for a total transaction of $1,142,790.00.
-Following the completion of the transaction, the insider now owns 22,623 shares of the company’s stock, valued at approximately $7,465,590.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other Synopsys news, insider John F. Runkel, Jr. sold 3,463 shares of the company’s stock in a transaction that occurred on Tuesday, June 7th.
-The stock was sold at an average price of $330.00, for a total value of $1,142,790.00.
-Following the completion of the transaction, the insider now owns 22,623 shares of the company’s stock, valued at approximately $7,465,590.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, COO Sassine Ghazi sold 4,651 shares of the company’s stock in a transaction that occurred on Friday, July 1st.
-The shares were sold at an average price of $300.67, for a total value of $1,398,416.17.
-Following the completion of the transaction, the chief operating officer now directly owns 45,173 shares of the company’s stock, valued at approximately $13,582,165.91.
+In related news, CFO Trac Pham sold 18,393 shares of the business’s stock in a transaction that occurred on Thursday, June 23rd.
+The stock was sold at an average price of $307.03, for a total transaction of $5,647,202.79.
+Following the completion of the transaction, the chief financial officer now directly owns 39,811 shares in the company, valued at approximately $12,223,171.33.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+In related news, CFO Trac Pham sold 18,393 shares of the business’s stock in a transaction that occurred on Thursday, June 23rd.
+The stock was sold at an average price of $307.03, for a total value of $5,647,202.79.
+Following the transaction, the chief financial officer now directly owns 39,811 shares of the company’s stock, valued at approximately $12,223,171.33.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, COO Sassine Ghazi sold 4,651 shares of the business’s stock in a transaction that occurred on Friday, July 1st.
+The stock was sold at an average price of $300.67, for a total value of $1,398,416.17.
+Following the completion of the transaction, the chief operating officer now directly owns 45,173 shares in the company, valued at $13,582,165.91.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 75,579 shares of company stock valued at $23,155,369.
-Insiders own 1.20% of the company’s stock.
+In the last ninety days, insiders sold 67,645 shares of company stock worth $23,176,478.
+1.20% of the stock is owned by company insiders.

 Synopsys Company Profile